ziutek/ziutek.github.io/drafts/go_on_very_small_hardware.md

    7452     172     104    7728    1e30 cortexm0.elf
 ```

-It takes 7728 bytes of Flash but does nothing.
-There are 8656 free bytes left for something useful.
+It takes 7728 bytes of Flash, quite a lot for a program that does nothing.
+There are 8656 free bytes left to do something useful.

 What about traditional *Hello, World!* code: